holypython/Watermarkd/README.md

 ~Batch Graphic User Interface (done)~

+Add color options for watermarking white color dominant images (soon)

 Add Dynamic font_size calculation to batch function. (soon)

-Improved algorithm For spreading out watermark text (maybe soon)
+Improved algorithm For spreading out watermark text (soon)

-Add color options for watermarking white color dominant images (maybe soon)

-A sibgling class to the only current class: Spread, potentially named Place that can be used to places a single watermark text on the image. (not so soon)
+A sibling class to the only current class: Spread, potentially named Place that can be used to places a single watermark text on the image. (maybe soon)

 # Author & Owner